-Some beer drinkers believe that dark stouts are best consumed during fall or winter, when nights turn cold.
+Some beer drinkers believe that dark stouts are best consumed during fall or winter when nights turn cold.
 Not us.
-We believe any day, no matter the mercury reading, is a great day to drink stout and revel in the rich flavors of cocoa and roasted coffee derived from dark-roasted grains.
+We believe that any day, no matter the mercury reading, is a great day to drink stout and revel in the rich flavors of cocoa and roasted coffee derived from dark-roasted grains.
 The diverse stout family spans the gamut of intensity, mouthfeel, and alcohol levels, offering appealing options for just about every beer drinker.

 In darkness, there is delight.
 Oatmeal stouts are lustrous and inviting, while creamy milk stouts entice with a subtle sweetness.
 Other stouts are amplified with additional chocolate, and some are aged in bourbon barrels for an approach that bridges the beer and spirits world.

 Maine Beer Company is best known for its expressive pale ales and IPAs, like Peeper and Lunch, but the brewery has a deft touch with dark beers.
 Its masterpiece is Mean Old Tom, says Christa Sobier, the owner of Beer Witch, a rigorously curated beer store in Brooklyn, New York.
 Expect flavors that are bold yet balanced, like a rich cup of warming coffee, while oats lend a silky mouthfeel.